 Hospital revenue bonds are special obligations of the Board payable solely out of hospital income, the general purpose of which is to expand and improve UIHC facilities.
 "Hospital income" is defined as the gross income and funds received by the Hospital System at the University, including the proceeds of rates, fees, charges, and payments for healthcare provider activities for patient care services rendered by the University's hospitals, clinics, laboratories, and ancillary facilities, less current expenses (as defined in the resolution authorization the issuance of the bonds, the Bond Resolution).
 Hospital income does not include State appropriations to the University.
-So long as the bonds or parity bonds remain outstanding, the entire hospital income shall be deposited to the revenue fund and shall be disbursed to the following funds in the following order: (1) the operation and maintenance fund, (2) the sinking fund, (3) the reserve fund, and (4) the system fund.
-The reserve fund requirement is at least equal to the maximum annual amount of the principal and interest coming due on the bonds and any parity bonds, or \$0.0 million.
-Revenue bonds no longer have a debt service requirement and have been released.
-The maximum amount of hospital income pledged representing the undiscounted principal and interest on the bonds is \$976.8 million.
+So long as the bonds or parity bonds remain outstanding, the entire hospital income shall be deposited to the revenue fund and shall be disbursed to the following funds in the following order: (1) the operation and maintenance fund, (2) the sinking fund, and (3) the system fund.
+The maximum amount of hospital income pledged representing the undiscounted principal and interest on the bonds is \$934.6 million.